 Jaden Shackelford is the BamaCentral Crimson Tide Athlete of the Week

-TUSCALOOSA, Ala. — For the second time this season, Alabama junior guard Jaden Shackelford is the BamaCentral Crimson Tide Athlete of the Week.
+TUSCALOOSA, Ala. — For the third time this season and for the second-consecutive week, Alabama basketball junior guard Jaden Shackelford is the BamaCentral Crimson Tide Athlete of the Week.

-Shackelford started off the week strong for Alabama in his team's game against No. 13 LSU on Wednesday.
-In 38 minutes on the court, he shot for a team-leading 26 points as well as recorded four rebounds, two assists and four steals in the Crimson Tide's 70-67 win.
+On Saturday in Alabama's 87-78 victory over No. 4 Baylor, Shackelford scored 19 points and totaled nine rebounds, five assists and three steals.
+His rebounds and steals both led the Crimson Tide in totals for the game.
+Shackelford also finished the game with a plus/minus of 15.

-On Saturday in a rematch against Missouri after Alabama dropped its first meeting with the Tigers two weeks prior, Shackelford once against led the team with 21 points.
-He also recorded seven rebounds, and assist and a steal in the Crimson Tide's 86-76 win over the Tigers.
+Earlier on Tuesday in Alabama's loss at Georgia, Shackelford still had a solid game.
+In the 82-76 loss to the Bulldogs, he recorded 20 points, three rebounds and two assists.
+Shackelford also registered a block.

 Also considered: